fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 # Questions for guidance

-The questions below are intended to serve as guidance in the process of attaining the appropriate data for solving a business problem.
+The questions below are intended to serve as guidance in the process of attaining the appropriate Data Readiness Levels for solving a research or business problem related to NLP.

 ## What problem are you trying to solve?